 images, the commands the containers execute, and the restart policy for the

 CronJob.
 For more details on what to include in the

 Specifying a deadline

-for starting the CronJob if it misses its scheduled time for any
+seconds the CronJob can take to start if it misses its scheduled time for any

 To specify a deadline, add the